 So you've never meditated before.
 So what?
 Nobody's judging you – it’s just you and me here…go ahead, give it a whirl.

 It's a common misconception that you need to be a meditation guru to see any change in your life.
 That's just not true.
-I suggest starting small, even as little as two minutes can be helpful in learning how to clear your mind.
+I suggest starting small, even as little as two minutes can be helpful in learning how to slow your mind.
 As you start to see the positive results even in such short sessions, I think you will be more inclined to make time in your day for this.

 Pearlscription for Meditation